 6. Learning Aims This module is taught in combination with the Microbiology department and contains web-based bioinformatics, Python programming and a data handling component.
 Lectures will be held in computer labs to enable a hands-on approach.
 The bioinformatics component provides a practical introduction to the use of commonly used bioinformatic databases and tools with a focus on web-based applications.
 Students will become familiar with accessing biological sequence databases and exploring various sequence analysis tools to understand evolutionary relationships and how this can help to draw protein functional and structural inferences.
 The Python programming component introduces students to computer programming in Python using bioinformatics-related examples and exercises.
 It will be carried out within an internal JupyterLab environment.
 The data handling part contains a biolab component in which samples will be prepared for whole-genome sequencing (WGS).
-The combined lectures and practicals cover basic techniques for processing next-generation sequencing data and, more specifically, approaches for the analysis of WGS data.
+The combined lectures and practicals cover basic techniques for processing next-generation sequencing data and working with the statistical software R.